Special Challenges and Support for First-Generation Community College Students

 Many first-generation students come to community colleges from different backgrounds and cultures.
 According to a report from the American Association of Community Colleges, approximately 36 percent of first-generation students are members of minorities.
 More than half of all Hispanic college students are first-generation, while 43 percent of Native Americans and 41 percent of African Americans fall into this category.
 In contrast, the percentages of white and Asian students that are first-generation are typically much lower.

-There are other common characteristics of first-generation community college students that pose distinct challenges to this student body, according to the AACC report.
+According to the AACC report, other common characteristics of first-generation community college students pose distinct challenges to this student body.
 Some of these features include:

-• Most first-generation community college students are not of the traditional college age.
-Many have been out of school for some time and are just returning to the hallowed halls of academia, making it difficult to get back into a "study mode."
+- Most first-generation community college students are not of the traditional college age.
+Many have been out of school for some time and are just returning to the hallowed halls of academia, making it difficult to get back into "study mode."

-• The majority of first-generation community college students are working full or part-time while attending college classes.
-This places additional time and financial restraints on these students, making academic success that much more elusive.
+- Most first-generation community college students work full or part-time while attending college classes.
+This places additional time and financial restraints on these students, making academic success much more elusive.

 With a unique demographic to contend with, there are many challenges that are unique to first-generation community college students who want to achieve academic success.